 As a club we love a good relay and compete in a number of different events throughout the year.
 The majority of these are very social and in each case we encourage participation from all senior members.
 There is usually a drink somewhere afterwards!
-All but the Stevenage Relays are also part of the new Off-road Series.
+Some of the relays are also part of the Off-road Series.

 Greensand Ridge Relay